seoheeyang/S2S_forecast/README.md

 The scripts/ directory provides the main scripts for training and running the model.
 In particular, ktemp.py contains the main training and prediction pipeline of the K-TempCast model, including meta-training, meta-testing, and ensemble prediction procedures.
 The run_ktemp.sh file provides an example shell script for executing the model and running experiments.

 The utils/ directory contains supporting utilities such as data loading and preprocessing functions used to prepare the climate datasets for training and prediction.

+The prepro/ directory is a data preprocessing file used for the model.

 Finally, this README.md file provides an overview of the repository, including model description, usage notes, references, and citation information.